jedick/R-help-chat/README.md

 ## Features

-- Database management to efficiently handle rolling data updates
+- Database management to efficiently handle incremental data updates
-  - Only scans changed files and removes stale documents from vector database
+  - Only indexes changed files and removes stale documents from [Chroma](https://github.com/chroma-core/chroma) vector database
 - Vector search on small chunks, which are then used for retrieval of whole emails
   - Embedding small chunks better captures semantic meaning
   - However, we want to retrieve the entire email for context, e.g. the date and sender
   - Uses LangChain's `ParentDocumentRetriever` and `LocalFileStore`
+- Retrieval using either dense (vector embeddings) or sparse ([BM25S](https://github.com/xhluca/bm25s)) search.

 ## Usage